Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-04.md

 <!-- > -->

-### Learning Objectives
+## Learning Objectives

 1. Describe the Box Model
 1. Use the box model to create a box of any size
 1. Identify the properties that make up the box model
-1. Use Flex Box to arrange elements along an axis
+1. Use Flexbox to arrange elements along an axis

 <!-- > -->